 Find your home “zone” then zoom in for more detailed information.

 Other changes you should be aware of at the station

 We've changed the way you get into and around your station so that we can build your new parking garage.
 Here’s what you need to know:

 - The south entrance to the station from Westburne Drive has closed.
 Use the north entrance from Westburne Drive to access the main parking lot.

-- We’re reshaped the Kiss & Ride.
+- We’ve reshaped the Kiss & Ride.
 The two south lanes have closed and we extended the lanes to the west.
 Please use the dedicated Kiss & Ride so that you and other passengers stay safe.

-- The bike racks moved to the west side of the station building, close to the Kiss & Ride.
+- The bike racks have moved to the west side of the station building, close to the Kiss & Ride.